Creator Fee Rights

 The split

-Section titled “The split”Every graduated pool charges the standard 0.30% fee on swaps.
-Fees accrue to the locked LP position and are split on collection:
+Section titled “The split”Every graduated pool charges the standard 0.30% fee on swaps, on either venue.
+Fees accrue to the locked LP position and are split on collection — the split depends on the token’s graduation venue:

-This split is hardcoded in the vault contract — no admin can change it.
+Each split is hardcoded in that venue’s vault contract — no admin can change it, and a token’s split never changes after launch.

 Claiming fees